Remembering our past, securing our future…

 The planned giving program is enabling Aquinas College to build the endowment of the College.
 A planned gift allows an individual to make a contribution which can afford significant tax benefits and enhance financial security.
 The same planned gift can also make a lasting contribution to the endowment of Aquinas College.
 A typical vehicle for making a planned gift would be a will, trust or life insurance policy.

-Individuals who have made a planned gift to the endowment of Aquinas College become members of the Legacy Society.
-Members are honored each October at a Mass and Luncheon.
+Individuals who have made a planned gift to the endowment of Aquinas College become members of the Heritage Club.